VascoDaGama94/MAPR/README.md

 # MAPR Overview

 This repository contains a breakdown of all results and important literature that was gathered during the my master of applied research in engineering sciences.
-Parts of this repository won't be finished and functional.
+Parts of this repository will be not be finished and functional.

 Modern deep neural networks (DNNs) have basically become the go-to solution for any application depending on big data analysis, because of their highly effective manner of solving complex